What are the benefits and contraindications of CBD?

 CBD OIL: HEALTH BENEFITS

 Cannabidiol (CBD) is one of over eighty cannabinoids found within Cannabis Sativa.
-Although the therapeutic and healing properties of Cannabis (also known as marijuana) have long been known and come to the attention of the public and medical circles, the substance is illegal in numerous countries and, for this reason, its putting the ban means that it cannot be used even in a “beneficial” way, due to its precious healing properties.
+Although the therapeutic and healing properties of Cannabis light (also known as marijuana) have long been known and come to the attention of the public and medical circles, the substance is illegal in numerous countries and, for this reason, it is putting the ban means that it cannot be used even in a “beneficial” way, due to its precious healing properties.